huyvofjh/FptChannelAnalysis/README.md

 - Most videos are around 40 minutes.
 - F Cine uploads regularly everyday of the week, especially Wednesday.
 - In general the more people who watch the videos the more likes and comments.
-- According to word cloud chart, the main content on this channel is is series movie of China.
+- According to word cloud chart, the main content on this channel is series movie of China.

 ![fmusic](https://user-images.githubusercontent.com/88859966/211521101-e7f6bcb0-ec92-4f41-ae66-3989823d49b1.jpg)